twinleaf/Twinleaf-Python-Viewer/README.md

     % vectorgui [usb-path]

 where `[usb-path]` is replaced by the port path specific to your setup.
-For MacOS, the path will be in the form "/dev/cu.usbXXXXX".
-For Linux, it will be in the form '/dev/ttyUSB0' or '/dev/ttyACM'.
-For Windows, it will look like 'COMX'.
+For MacOS, the path will be in the form `/dev/cu.usbXXXXX`.
+For Linux, it will be in the form `/dev/ttyUSB0` or `/dev/ttyACM`.
+For Windows, it will look like `COMX`.
 Visit our [Getting Started](https://twinleaf.com/start/) page for more details.